beckn/mobility-bap-client-layer/README.md

 $ npm run test:cov
 ```

+## Using the postman collections

+Navigate to [artefacts folder](./artefacts/) to find various postman collections for the client layer and the protocol server.

+The folder contains the following postman collections
+- [OSM Client Layer](./artefacts/OSM_CL.postman_collection.json) - This collection has the client layer requests for the OpenStreetMap project where you can search for providers, select catalogs, initiate and confirm orders and track the status of the orders using the requests.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).